risawitama/verbose-potato/README.md

-## Why do nurses carry around red crayons?
-Sometimes they need to draw blood.
+## How do you get a baby alien to sleep?
+You rocket.